Last reviewed May 2026 by Julia Thompson, Corporate Client Service Specialist

 6. KRS application

-The notary or the founders file electronically with the competent sąd rejestrowy via the Portal Rejestrów Sądowych.
-Court fee: PLN 500 (new entry) + PLN 100 (publication in MSiG).
+The notary or the founders file electronically with the competent sąd rejestrowy via the Portal Rejestrów Sądowych. (new entry).
 Processing time depends on the court:

 • Warszawa-Mokotów (the busiest): 7–21 working days